TEALSK12/2nd-semester-introduction-to-computer-science/units/supplemental/calculator_canada.md

 ### Emphasize with students ...

-#### BC ADST Mathematics Computer Science 11 Curricular Competencies - Understanding and solving; Apply flexible and strategic appoaches to solving problems.
+#### BC Mathematics Computer Science 11 Curricular Competencies - Understanding and solving; Apply flexible and strategic appoaches to solving problems.

 In our course so far, students know how to use the console to get input from a user, and to display output.
 In an actual financial application, a GUI (graphical user interface) is needed to make it easy for a client to use the software,